top of page

 My Story...

-I've had pieces published in magazines -STEAMeducation for teachers, and in Downhome Magazine, a popular Newfoundland publication.
-I am also represented in several northeastern Pennsylvania anthologies.
+I've had pieces published in STEAMeducation for teachers, and in Downhome Magazine, a popular Newfoundland publication.
+I am also represented in Voices from the Ice (American Polar Society) and in several northeastern Pennsylvania anthologies.

-As for my teaching career, I was most recently a 5th grade STEAM teacher.
+As for my career in education, I was most recently a 5th grade STEAM teacher.
 Before that, an elementary music teacher, a choir director, a piano teacher, and an early childhood music teacher specializing in Orff, Kindermusik and Yamaha early music education programs.
 Close to 200 young people attended my well-rounded music program for 4-7-year-olds, Maplewood Music Workshop.
+You can see that I follow my own curious pathways!

 During the 1990's, Howard Gardner’s Frames of Mind introduced me to the theory of multiple intelligences, and that led me to attend two Arts Genesis Symposiums.
 I became fascinated with the potential of the arts in the elementary classroom and soon started teaching 5th grade at Jefferson School (now Delia Bolden) in Maplewood, NJ.
 During my 14 great years at Jefferson, I especially enjoyed integrating the arts into my math, science and social studies classes.